lucasm39/marcellisite/_posts/December 2014/08-12-2014-procrastinate.markdown

 Why is it that I know I have to study for my final exam tomorrow, but instead I'm writing this blog post?
 Why am I able to so easily justify spending my time playing with my cat or watching TV but studying is for *later?*

-I'd love to go on a long rant about *wanting* to do things vs *needing* to do them, or talk about how doing unrelated, but still "productive" things makes it a lot easier to ignore the impending dealines... but I don't see why I can't just do that tomorrow instead.<sup>lol</sup>
+I should go on a long rant about *wanting* to do things vs *needing* to do them, or talk about how doing unrelated, but still "productive" things makes it a lot easier to ignore the impending dealines... but I don't see why I can't just do that tomorrow instead.<sup>lol</sup>